Ozratzon/UART-Project-Verilog/README.md

 endmodule

 ```
+##evealuation

+we check for the bit shift in simulation for debugging as needed and verify the output of Rx and match it with our Tx input value.

 **UART_waveform**
 ![UART_waveform](./img/UART_waveform.png)

 **UART_simv**
 ![UART_simv](./img/UART_simv.png)

+**Note: The input and output values are match**

 ## Conclusion
 We were able to establish and successfully simulate UART’s communication while better understanding the principle of this type of technology.